 Minimum Qualifications for Education, Training and Experience:

-Bachelor’s degree plus five years of progressive job related experience at the management level.
+• Bachelor’s degree plus five years of progressive job related experience.

-Valid Arizona Driver’s License, proof of current insurance, and the willingness to travel routinely in Maricopa County and occasionally in other parts of the state.
+• Valid Arizona Driver’s License and the willingness to travel routinely.
 Must have reliable transportation.

-Please forward a cover letter and resume with details of prior experience to kala(at)azfoodbanks.org
+Please forward a cover letter and resume with details of prior experience to April Bradham at email@example.com

 The Association of Arizona Food Banks is an Equal Opportunity and Americans with Disabilities Act Employer.

 AAFB occasionally has a need for a front office volunteer to answer phones and perform light office work for 3-4 hours per day, on various days during the week.
 Email Kala with a copy of your resume if you are interested.